jonnor/ESC-CNN-microcontroller/report/report.md

 in order to be as efficient as possible.

-EdgeML by Microsoft Research India[@EdgeMLGithub] is a research project and open source code repository which contains novel algorithms developed especially for microcontrollers, such as Bonsai[@Bonsai], ProtoNN[@ProtoNN] and FastGRNN[@FastGRNN].
+EdgeML by Microsoft Research India[@EdgeMLGithub] is a research project and open-source code repository which contains novel algorithms developed especially for microcontrollers, such as Bonsai[@Bonsai], ProtoNN[@ProtoNN] and FastGRNN[@FastGRNN].